DivorceIn Arizona, divorce is available on a no-fault basis. This means that you do not have to prove that one person is at fault to get a divorce.

 Family LawOpposing parties with legal disputes of all kinds are encouraged to find ways to settle and resolve their problems through negotiation.

-Child CustodyFor many divorcing spouses, child custody and parenting problems generate more anxiety and animosity than any other combination of marital dissolution issues.
+Child CustodyFor many divorcing spouses, child custody (also known as, Legal Decision-making Authority) and parenting problems generate more anxiety and animosity than any other combination of marital dissolution issues.

 Areas of Practice